 A cornerstone of the Commission's Commuter Assistance Program (CAP), which VanClub falls under, is its continued partnership with commuters, employers, and government.
 The partnership, based on voluntary efforts, makes a collective difference to increase the efficiency of the County's transportation system-local roads, freeways, commuter rail, and public transportation.
 The combined effort results in less congestion, decreased vehicle miles traveled, and improved air quality.
-The major initiatives to continue these partnerships and efforts in FY 2023/24 and beyond, are described below.
+The major initiatives to continue these partnerships and efforts in FY 2024/25 and beyond, are described below.

-- Increase Monthly Subsidy: In the fall of 2022, RCTC surveyed current and past VanClub members to seek feedback on ways to attract additional vanpools and participants.
-Overwhelmingly, participants conveyed that increasing the monthly subsidy amount beyond its current \$400 level would encourage additional participation ostensibly in response to increases in vanpool lease costs and continued high fuel prices.
-For reference, the \$400 a month subsidy was established and maintained since many of the programs were formed, starting with SANDAG in 1996, and OCTA and LA Metro in 2007.
-Many of the neighboring vanpool programs have increased the subsidy, are in the process of implementing an increase, or exploring an increased subsidy amount.
-In May 2023, RCTC approved to increase the subsidy to \$600 per month, or 50% of the monthly lease amount, whichever is less, effective July 1, 2023.
-An additional \$100 will be provided for those opting for an electric vanpool vehicle. - Regionalize the Rideshare/Vanpool Database: In partnership with CTC partners, the Commission will transition (Spring 2023) from a locally provisioned Inland Empire-based rideshare and vanpool system to a regional platform/database solution.
+- Regionalize the Rideshare/Vanpool Database: In partnership with CTC partners, the Commission transitioned in the fall of 2023 from a locally provisioned Inland Empire-based rideshare and vanpool system to a regional platform/database solution.
 This shift will expand the commuter database and improve the ridematching potential for those interested in sharing the ride to work via carpool or vanpool.
 Additionally, the regional platform will offer enhanced functionality and reporting that will better support program administration staff and employer worksite efforts to increase participation in alternative modes. - Maximize Employer Partnerships: Given that the highest percentage of vanpool arrangements is formed at work sites, voluntary employer participation is critical to address congestion and air quality goals.
 Employers are the conduit to directly influence their employees' personal transportation choices.
 The ongoing success of the CAP serving Western Riverside County, is a testament to the significance of employer partnerships, and this beneficial partnership has carried over into VanClub and vanpool formation.
 However, the prior economic downturn created a corporate culture of doing more with less and RCTC anticipates this culture will continue through and beyond the COVID-19 recovery period.
 Many ETCs feel spread too thin to commit to offering a rideshare program, let alone assist with vanpool formation.
-Therefore, the provision of in person/worksite rideshare support and value-added services along with turn-key marketing campaigns from IEC help make the ETC's job easier and are critical to motivating employers to continue and develop rideshare partnerships. - Expand Employer Engagement: A focus for CAP going forward will be to expand engagement beyond the employer market it traditionally has served.
-The primary go-to-market strategy has been to leverage larger employer (250+) partnerships to cost effectively access and market to employee commuters.
+Therefore, the provision of in person/worksite rideshare support and value-added services along with turn-key marketing campaigns from IEC help make the ETC's job easier and are critical to motivating employers to continue and develop rideshare partnerships.

+Expand Employer Engagement: A focus for CAP going forward will be to expand engagement beyond the employer market it traditionally has served.
+The primary goto-market strategy has been to leverage larger employer (250+) partnerships to cost effectively access and market to employee commuters.
 While this channel has historically proven to be efficient over the years, a majority of employer and commuter employees are now positioned in the small/medium employer space.
 Additionally, the CAP will phase in more direct end-user engagement to further expand the awareness and consideration of vanpool.